enteleform-releases/SublimeText--SlideNav/README.md

 So far, SublimeSlides has only been tested with Windows & SublimeText 3.

 This is my first release!
-Feel free to contact me enteleform@gmail.com with any feedback!
+Feel free to contact me at enteleform@gmail.com with any feedback!